-- Instructors who need assistance with their rosters or with the discrepancy report in My Grizzly Den may contact Donna Bird in Melton 100 at (417) 255-7972 or the Office of Registration and Records office at (417) 255-7979.
+- Instructors who need assistance with their rosters or with the discrepancy report in My Grizzly Den may contact Donna Bird in Melton 100 at (417) 255-7972 or the office of registration and records at (417) 255-7979.

 - Each semester you will be required to “cite” your students for various behaviors so that the University can exercise its intrusive advising policy. (http://mygrizzlyden.missouristate.edu)

-- Even if you have no students to cite, you must go to your roster on the AIM website in My Grizzly Den and click the submit button so that the Student Advisement and Academic Support Center (SAAS) staff know that your students are succeeding in your courses.
+- Even if you have no students to cite, you must go to your roster on the AIM website in My Grizzly Den and click the submit button so that the Advisement and Academic Coaching Center for Empowering Student Sucess (AACCESS) staff know that your students are succeeding in your courses.